Vital Records Online

 Order with confidence

-Learn how to order Iowa birth certificates from Iowa Department of Health and Human Services Bureau of Health Statistics (Iowa HHS).
+Learn how to order an Iowa birth certificate from the Iowa Department of Health and Human Services Bureau of Health Statistics (Iowa HHS).
 Review the required documents before placing an order.
 The current processing time is 4 to 6 weeks.
 The state fee is $15.00 per certified copy.
 Authorized individuals who can order include the person on record, specific family members, and legal representatives.

 Person ordering a birth certificate with a phone using VRO